xuhu357/algostudy/README.md

 # algostudy
-## The repository for uploading algorithm problem.
+## The repository for algorithm problem solving.